We may earn income from links in this post. Please read this Disclosure for details.

 - Place a pizza stone 8 inches (20 cm) from the broiler and heat for 30 minutes at 500°F (260°C).

 - Then turn to broil and heat for 10 minutes.

-- Place dough on floured surface and roll out to your desired thinness.
+- While the oven is preheating, place dough on floured surface and roll out to your desired thinness.

-- Broil 3 to 4 minutes until crust and toppings are golden and slightly charred.
+- Transfer to a floured pizza peel and add sauce and toppings.
+Using a quick, jerking motion, transfer the pizza onto the preheated pizza stone.
+Broil 3 to 4 minutes until crust and toppings are golden and slightly charred.

 The Passionate Cook Essentials and Bistro: This fascinating kitchen supply shop, cooking school and bistro is a must-visit for every food lover.
-One of the classes I’d love to sign up for is the Spanish Tapas and Paella Class, a veritable feast.
-Visit the Passionate Cook website for a list of classes, hours of operation, recipes and cooking tips.
-It is located at 68 Brock St W Uxbridge Ontario 905-862-3359
+Visit the Passionate Cook website for more recipes, a list of classes and cooking tips.
+It is located at 68 Brock St W Uxbridge Ontario

-York-Durham Heritage Railway: The York-Durham Heritage Railway is a 1950s heritage excursion train operating along a 20-kilometre route between the towns of Stouffville and Uxbridge, home to the SEcond Wedge Brewing Co. and The Passionate Cooks Essentials.
-In addition to the Boxcars & Beer Cheese Train, autumn tours available include Sunday and Saturday Fall Colours tours (with long and short duration options) as well as a special Halloween train.
+York-Durham Heritage Railway: The York-Durham Heritage Railway is a 1950s heritage excursion train operating along a 20-kilometre route between the towns of Stouffville and Uxbridge, home to the Second Wedge Brewing Co. and The Passionate Cooks Essentials.

 Ontario Tourism: Discover more culinary adventures, maps, accommodation advice and more on the official Ontario Tourism marketing website.

 Discover Uxbridge: You’re going to be tempted to move to Uxbridge, known as the Trail Capital of Canada, once you’ve sampled its culinary offerings.